Travel.State.Gov >

 Step 2: For you and/or your immediate family members to remain in the United States in another nonimmigrant visa status:

-Step 3: The Diplomatic Liaison Division or the U.S. Mission to the UN will verify that your registration has been terminated with the Office of Foreign Missions (only for A and G visa holders) and that you meet the minimum requirements to change to another visa status.
-The Diplomatic Liaison Division will then return the 2 signed Forms I-566 to your foreign mission, international organization, or NATO Headquarters, or directly to you, depending on how we received them.
+Step 3: The U.S. Mission to the UN will confirm your registration has been terminated with the UN Protocol and Liaison Services or the UN Travel and Transportation Office and that you meet the minimum requirements to change to another visa status.
+The U.S. Mission to the UN will then return the two signed Forms I-566 to your foreign mission, international organization, or directly to you, depending on how we received them.

-Step 4: Please visit this USCIS link and scroll to the bottom of the page to find the address to file your application
+Step 4: Please visit this USCIS link and scroll to the bottom of the page to find the address to file your application with USCIS.

-Adjustments to immigrant status: The Diplomatic Liaison Division and the U.S. Mission to the UN do not endorse I-566 forms for individuals requesting adjustment to immigrant status.
+The Diplomatic Liaison Division and the U.S. Mission to the UN do not endorse I-566 forms for individuals requesting adjustment to immigrant status.
 Contact the USCIS office that is responsible for the U.S. state where you reside to request adjustment to immigrant status.

 For the Following Services: |